-Seems like a lot work to update our donors some churches may say.
+Seems like a lot of work to update our donors some churches may say.
 Maybe, but churches should exude transparency in every way possible.
 By summarizing what donations came in, and linking them to the church’s financial activities error is eliminated.
-This is why having donations and your finances in one accounting software helps, a lot.
+This is why having donations and your finances in one accounting software helps a lot.
 Having the ability to track the money coming in through the donors, into the church’s revenue accounts and checkbooks, then finally leaving via an expense account gives the church the most details to share with their donors.
 It gets donors emotionally tied to the mission and motivates them to give.

 How does accounting software help in getting the organization to realize its financial potential?
 Using accounting financials for transparency is a good start.
 The church’s leaders must break up the numbers from the financial statements into smaller chunks.
 Sharing the financials with the congregation creates a personal connection between the church and their donations.
-By linking the financials and the fulfilled missions back to the donations, member’s donate more consistently.
+By linking the financials and the fulfilled missions back to the donations, member’s donated more consistently.
 This helps during slower periods such as summer.

 Sin # 5 — Avoid robbing Peter to pay Paul

 Accounting software produces statements that clearly show robbing Peter to pay Paul.
 Some examples of this are when a church is in decline, and they sell an asset such as land, buildings, or something of value.
-There are times where selling an asset makes sense because you do not need it anymore.
+There are times when selling an asset makes sense because you do not need it anymore.
 But if the only reason you are selling is that you can’t make salaries this month, then that is a problem.

 This is when the church needs to decide, sooner rather than later, what to do.
 When selling off assets to meet monthly obligations, most would say it is time to make some serious decisions about the church’s finances.
-A good fund accounting software could give you indications of cash shortages.
+Good fund accounting software could give you indications of cash shortages.
 Let’s look at a few.

 Ways to determine cash shortages early